duttatreyo/Subdomain-Scraper/README.md

 To run the script, navigate to the project directory in the terminal and run:
 ```$python subdomain_finder.py```

+### Follow the on-screen prompt and enter the domain for which you want to find subdomains and scrape public data.

 ## Important Note
 To log restrictions from 'robots.txt', incorporate the following line